Try for free

 • Creatives must be uploaded manually to their system.
 No Google Drive or cloud sync

-• Pricing scales with spend — more expensive at higher tiers
+• Pricing scales with spend, so higher tiers get expensive fast

 • Cloud Tracking built for web/Shopify.
 No Adjust, AppsFlyer, or MMP integrations

-• Audience Launcher capped at 76 audiences per launch.
+• Audience Launcher caps audience count per launch (verified via Madgicx support, April 2026).
 No reusable templates or multi-language/GEO matrix

 Where Madgicx Stops